matortheeternal/s2js/README.md

 - `RACE_IDS.Terran` - The unique ID for the Terran race.

 ### StartGame(options)
 Starts a new StarCraft 2 game.
+Throws an error if the game fails to start.

 **arguments:**
 `options` - Required options to start the game.